Month: November 2011

 A physiatrist is a physician who has completed four years of medical school and then has completed an additional four years of residency training in the medical specialty of physical medicine and rehabilitation (PM&R).
 When I was chair of the department of PM&R at the University of Virginia, every year we would have a graduation ceremony for that year’s graduating class when the residents’ parents and often their new families would fly in from wherever to help celebrate.
 I would give a little introduction that kicked off the evening…

 “You may still wonder what your child or spouse’s medical specialty is exactly.
-The problem is that it takes a little more explaining than most fields.
-Unlike most medical specialties, we don’t specialize in just one organ system or in just one orifice…”
+The thing is that it takes a little more explaining than most fields.
+Unlike most medical specialties, we don’t specialize in just one organ system, body part, or orifice…”

 Physiatrists take care of people of all ages with all sorts of diagnoses.
 We are expert in helping people recover from traumatic events such as a stroke, brain or spinal cord injury.
 But we are also expert in taking care of all types of musculoskeletal aches and pains.
 I used to say if you had to pick one word to describe what we are then we should say “function.”
 We’re function doctors.
 We help get people to their fullest capacity, to their full function.

 A physiatrist studies the whole body in relationship to the outside world.
 We have a keen understanding of movement.
 We typically prescribe exercise, not medicines.
 We don’t do surgery.
 And we tend to recommend things that go on the outside, not the inside of the body — like leg braces, canes, walkers, and…shoes.